-The retreat community at Camp Viking features over a dozen of these cabins, generally identical in style and reminiscent to me of 1950s government architecture.
+The retreat community at Camp Viking features around a dozen of these small pyramidal cabins, generally identical in style and reminiscent to me of 1950s government architecture.
 They are built along the perimeter of Lake Pamona.

 Joel Heath wrote, on 2 May 2012: This is Camp Viking Cabin Number 1 where I lived about 2 years, 1981 to June 1983, while I worked as Chief of Surveillance at Fort Stewart Ammo Supply Point.
 I was amazed to find this as the first item on a Google image search for Camp Viking Cabin Midway Georgia.
 When I saw the number 1 on it I realized this is the exact unit (of about 15 very similar buildings) that I lived in with tidal flats and the North Newport River in the backyard scenery.

 When I visited there years ago I heard that the Camp had been sold off as individual cabins with many having been fixed up nicely.
 It may have been a 100 dollar a month rental when I lived there managed by a proud self-proclaimed old cracker (though originally a Texan), Roy Norris.